mixxxdj/manual/source/chapters/cookbook.rst

 How to use deck cloning
 -----------------------
-Deck cloning can be triggered several different ways:
+Deck cloning can be triggered in several different ways:

 * Double press the :guilabel:`Load` button on your controller, mixer, or keyboard (this can be disabled in the Decks page of the preferences)
 * Invoke the :guilabel:`CloneFromDeck` control in a controller mapping (see the complete :ref:`Mixxx controls table <advanced-mixxxcontrols>`)